MaverickSuperHornet/wolf-in-a-bukkit/README.md

 Now if ALL the copyright holders of Bukkit would pitch in and add the original code this would be done really soon and we can go back to making plugins.

+For now, coding conventions, you can try to use bukkit style or the style I am using.
+For the rest no tabs but idents of 4 spaces.

+Its now more about speed and functionality than pretty and easy to spot the differences.
+We can smooth things out later, its not that many files.

 Thank you for reading and possibly helping out.